huafu/brunch-with-ember-and-bootstrap/README.md

 ```

 ## License
-All of brunch-with-ember-reloaded is licensed under the MIT license.
+All of brunch-with-ember-and-bootstrap is licensed under the MIT license.

 Copyright (c) 2013 Huafu Gandon